 Whether it’s confusion or any other negative emotional response, following these steps will help you break the partnership of response you’ve made with it and form new healthy responses.

-- Identify what the unhealthy emotion
+- Identify the unhealthy emotion

 - Ask God where that pattern first took root